baudren/montepython_public/sphinx-documentation/likelihoods.rst

-We have seen already that cosmological parameters are passed directly from the input file to *Class*, and do not appear anywhere in the code itself, i.e. in the files located in the :code:`code/` directory.
+We have seen already that cosmological parameters are passed directly from the input file to *Class*, and do not appear anywhere in the code itself, i.e. in the files located in the :code:`montepython/` directory.
 The situation is the same for likelihoods.
 You can write the name of a likelihood in the input file, and
 |MP| will directly call one of the external likelihood codes implemented in the
-:code:`likelihood/` directory.
+:code:`montepython/likelihoods/` directory.
 This means that when you add some new likelihoods, you don't need to declare them in the code.
-You implement them in the :code:`likelihood` directory, and they are ready to be used if mentioned in the input file.
+You implement them in the :code:`likelihoods` directory, and they are ready to be used if mentioned in the input file.

 For This to work, a precise syntax must be respected.
 Each likelihood